statsig-io/docs/docs/statsig-warehouse-native/features/id-resolution.md

 Multiple secondary IDs attached to one primary ID still count as "one" experimental primary ID; the metric values will be merged across records from the different secondary IDs - e.g. added in a sum metric or counted in a count metric.

 Primary ID records that are associated with another Primary ID, but are not the first observed records, are dropped from the analysis.
 If a user is exposed twice on different primary IDs that resolve to the same secondary IDs, only the primary ID metrics from the first-exposed user will be kept in the analysis.

+This is a complex mode, and may not cover every use case - we're happy to partner with customers to extend functionality to allow them to measure the right thing in their experiments.

 #### Example of a supported schema